 In case you missed it, here’s the latest from our Enlightened Mama/Enlightened Wellness monthly newsletter….

-As I sit on my couch, snuggled under a blanket, with light snow dropping outside215 my window, it seems unbelievable to think that just three weeks ago, I was basking in the sunshine at a secret, locals-only beach, in the grand city of Napoli, as the kiddos splashed around in the Mediterranean Sea.
+As I sit on my couch, snuggled under a blanket, with light snow dropping outside my window, it seems unbelievable to think that just three weeks ago, I was basking in the sunshine at a secret, locals-only beach, in the grand city of Napoli, as the kiddos splashed around in the Mediterranean Sea.
 Our bellies were full of fresh pasta, pizza, and wine (only Chris and I on the wine part) and our hearts full of gratitude for the opportunity to spend ten days in Southern Italy together on an amazing family adventure.

 In short, our trip was fabulous.
 The extended version?
 It was fabulous, but also the greatest lesson in patience, fortitude, and faith I’ve experienced.
 The whole trip is a bit of a novella, but here are the some of the highlights: